 A marine biologist needs:

-- excellent numerical skills (particularly sought by employers)
+- Excellent numerical and statistics skills (particularly sought by employers)

 What about entry, training and qualifications?

-The IMarEST for example offers Chartered Scientist and Chartered Marine Scientist status to suitably qualified, competent and experienced people.
-The Institute of Biology offers Chartered Biologist status.
-For information on entry requirements for degree courses, see page 34.
-Suitable subjects to take at advanced level for entry to biology-related degree courses are biology and chemistry, and either maths, physics or another science.
-Laboratory assistants and technicians For those with good GCSEs or equivalent qualifications (including sciences and maths) and even for those with a couple of A levels (including biology) or equivalent qualifications, there are a few openings for laboratory assistants and technicians.
+For those with good GCSEs or equivalent qualifications (including sciences and maths) and even for those with a couple of A levels (including biology) or equivalent qualifications, there are a few openings for laboratory assistants and technicians.
 However, many employers prefer to appoint people trained to a higher level of specialism in biological sciences.
 An HNC/D in applied biology or a relevant foundation degree can also lead to technical and research-related posts.
-For information on entry requirements to higher education courses, see page 34.

 Who employs marine biologists?